-The following table shows the names of directors, executive officers and group executives who received stock options, and the numbers of Shares for which they were granted options, under the stock option plans for each year from 2005 to 2008.
-No stock options were granted for each year from 2009 to 2015.
+The following table shows the names of directors, executive officers and group executives who received stock options, and the number of Shares for which they were granted options, under the stock option plans for each year from 2006 to 2008.
+No stock options were granted for each year from 2009 to 2016.
 Each unit of the Shares has one vote.
 We have not issued any preferred shares.

-Titles for each individual as of June 25, 2015, unless otherwise described, are as follows:
+Titles for each individual as of June 23, 2016, unless otherwise described, are as follows: